nicomeyer96/qiskit-torch-module/README.md

 ## Usage and Reproduction of Results

 Information on how to use the different modalities of the libraries are described in the documentation.
-Additionally, we provide to usage examples.
+Additionally, we provide two usage examples.

 To run the benchmarks and end-to-end implementations, the additional libraries in `examples/requirements.txt` need to be installed:
 - `gymnasium~=0.29.1`